snowflakedb/ArcticTraining/docs/scheduler.rst

-Similar to other Factory classes in ArcticTraining, the SchedulerFactory class must have a :attr:`~.SchedulerFactory.name` attribute that is used to identify the factory when registering it with ArcticTraining and a :attr:`~.SchedulerFactory.config_type` attribute that is used to validate the config object passed to the factory.
+Similar to other Factory classes in ArcticTraining, the SchedulerFactory class must have a :attr:`~.SchedulerFactory.name` attribute that is used to identify the factory when registering it with ArcticTraining and a :attr:`~.SchedulerFactory.config` attribute that is used to validate the config object passed to the factory.

 Properties